FBDev64/Homelab/Documentation/Pi.md

 It is powered by a [Power Bank](../Documentation/HARDWARE.md#material) of 2600 mAh.

 ## Tasks
-It runs a CUPS print server, and a [ZeroMedia](https://github.com/FBDev64/ZeroMedia) media server.
+It runs a CUPS print server, and in some caases, it will be a test environment for my projects.
-Occasionnaly, I will try some of my Server-Client apps.

 You can access the site from [here](http://zerolab.gotdns.ch), provided by [noip.com](https://noip.com)

 ## Specifications